euberdeveloper/eagletrt-telemetria-exporter/README.md

 This project was made for **[@eagleTRT](https://github.com/eagletrt)**.
 The telemetry data are saved as a **MongoDB** in a **Raspberry** inside the car.
 The purpose of this project is giving a fast way to export the data as json or csv.
 The project is a **NodeJs** server running in the raspberry and serving a **VueJs** webapp.

+## Demo

+Here is a **[demo](https://telemetria-exporter-demo.herokuapp.com)** with a mock database.
+Note that the json export will not work in that mongoexport is not installed in the demo server.

 ## User usage

 To see a demo, scroll up to the top of this README.